adriancarriger/youtube-speed-changer/README.md

 Work in progress: Change the speed of Youtube videos using this simple Chrome extension.
 Useful for transcribing music or speach.

+## Demo

+Checkout [the demo](https://chrome.google.com/webstore/detail/youtube-speed-changer/lpdejbagojlmdllknjdoonhkieeecpch) of this extension.

 ## Features

 - Change video speed